Skip nav to main content.

 • Car repairs or car purchase (though you could also get an auto loan!)

-• A vacation or family event like a wedding
+• A vacation or a family event like a wedding

 • Debt consolidation, for example, using your loan to pay off high-interest credit cards

 You’ll make the same payment each month for both secured and unsecured personal loans.
-The amount you pay will depend on how much you borrow (the loan principal), your loan term, and your APR.
+The amount you pay will depend on how much you borrow (the loan principal), your loan term, and the APR you are offered.

 Having the same monthly payment can make budgeting easier than for a credit card, which usually has different payment amounts due each month based on your outstanding balance.

-• To improve your credit score, you must make your loan payments on time each month.
+• You must make your loan payments on time each month to improve your credit score.

 • It will take at least a few months to see a positive change in your credit report.